 It represents the percentage of people who came to a shopping cart page, inserted items, and then left the page before completing a purchase versus those who completed it successfully.

-Experts advise that emailing those who give up just before the end of purchase would be good practice to “remind” potential buyers to actually make that purchase.
+Experts advise that emailing those who give up just before the end of a purchase would be good practice to “remind” potential buyers to actually make that purchase.

 Abandonment rate helps you gain a better understanding of your visitors’ behaviour.